Estimated reading time: 11 minutes

-Keep repeating that during times when you feel depressed or you need a boost of motivation.
+Keep repeating that during times when you feel depressed or need a boost of motivation.

-Looking into others’ lives and creating the belief that they have date nights, family vacations and no financial worries are wrong.
+Looking into others’ lives and creating the belief that they have date nights, family vacations, and no financial worries is wrong.

-Credit cards buy happiness for short periods and some people can hide being unhappy very well when debt is involved.
+Credit cards buy short-term happiness; some people can hide unhappiness well when debt is involved.

 How not to be envious of other people’s success

-If you find you are envious of someone else’s success the first thing you need to do is accept that you have that envy.
+If you find you are envious of someone else’s success, you first need to accept that you have that envy.

 Second, you need to do something about that envy.

-Find a way to make other people envy your drive and success if that challenges you to motivate yourself.
+Find a way to make others envy your drive and success if that challenges you to motivate yourself.